RanaElGahawy/CalendarEffect/index.md

 The plot shows the average annual return from 1962 to 2020.
 Overall, returns are predominantly positive, fluctuating around a small positive mean.
 It means that returns are positive on average over the long run, despite year-to-year volatility.
 There are occasional negative returns (for example mid-1970s, late 2000s).
 Since the unconditional mean return is small, any calendar effects are expected to be weak relative to overall volatility.
 Moreover, the absence of a strong time trend in average returns supports a key assumption of calendar effect studies: return stationarity over time.
 This makes the dataset appropriate for isolating return differences attributable to calendar variables rather than structural change.
 It allows calendar-related differences to be analyzed without being confounded by structural market changes.

-## Investigating the dataset

-The investigation begins with the dataset itself.
-Diving into the NASDAQ data allows us to demystify the alleged calendar effects by first understanding the underlying market dynamics.

-//plot of the number of companies per year, average return, trading volüme per year //

 ## Getting an initial sense of the calendar effects

 The detectives begin with an initial exploratory analysis aimed at visualizing potential calendar effects.